kirjavascript/TetrisGYM/README.md

 The BPS produces a file with an MMC1 header, but it also works when treated as CNROM.

-If you are using a PowerPak, you will need to install an [alternate N.MAP loader](https://forums.nesdev.org/viewtopic.php?p=283943#p283943) so its header check passes.

 ## Trainers

 Some trainers have additional configuration values; use left and right in the main menu to change them.